toaru-math/play-AI/README.md

 Therefore, quality of the projects is (probably) mostly poor:
 This is a kind of rule which enforce me not to stop activities and updates.

+[Note]
-[Note] each sub-directory represents/includes one independent project.
+Each sub-directory represents/includes one independent project.
+Most of contents is written in Japanese.
+English version appears if a project succeessfully completes.